junh-ki/dias_kuksa_doc/docs/source/contents/invehicle.rst

 	* Server Certificate File (MQTT TLS Encryption) (e.g., "iothub.crt") / `-c` or `--cafile`
 	* Data Type (e.g., "telemetry" or "event") / "-t" or "--type"

 1. (Optional) `preprocessor_bosch.py` is designed to follow Bosch's diagnostic methodologies.
-Therefore you can create your own `preprocessor_xxx.py` that replaces `preprocessor_bosch.py` to follow your own purpose.
+Therefore you can create your own `preprocessor_xxx.py` or modify `preprocessor_example.py` that replaces `preprocessor_bosch.py` to follow your own purpose.
 Of course, the corresponding lines in `cloudfeeder.py` should be modified as well in this case.

-2. Navigate to `dias_kuksa/utils/in-vehicle/cloudfeeder_telemetry/`, copy `cloudfeeder.py` and `preprocessor_bosch.py` (or your own `preprocessor_xxx.py`) to `kuksa.val/vss-testclient/`, where the `testclient.py` file is located.
+2. Navigate to `dias_kuksa/utils/in-vehicle/cloudfeeder_telemetry/`, copy `cloudfeeder.py` and `preprocessor_example.py` to `kuksa.val/clients/vss-testclient/`, where the `testclient.py` file is located.

-3. Then the `do_getValue(self, args)` function from `kuksa.val/vss-testclient/testclient.py` should be modified as below.
+3. Then the `do_getValue(self, args)` function from `kuksa.val/clients/vss-testclient/testclient.py` should be modified as below.

 .. code-block:: python